M6 junction 13 to junction 15 smart motorway

 The M6 between junctions 13 and 15 is one of the busiest sections of road in the UK.
 It is used by over 127,000 vehicles per day and suffers from heavy congestion and unpredictable journey times, especially during peak periods.
 Congestion on this stretch of motorway also impacts on local roads.
 The scheme will reduce congestion, remove major bottlenecks and improve journey time reliability which will help businesses in the area to be more efficient.

-The scheme will involve:
+The scheme involved:

 - permanent conversion of the hard shoulder to create a fourth lane and changing the junctions to accommodate this